-Images – A case of total laparoscopic resection of a giant solitary fibrous tumour of the seminal vesicle: A rare tumour that causes frequent micturition and abdominal pain
+Images – A case of total laparoscopic resection of a giant solitary fibrous tumor of the seminal vesicle: A rare tumor that causes frequent micturition and abdominal pain

 ［1］Ronchi A, Cozzolino I, Zito Marino F, et al. Extrapleural solitary fibrous tumor: A distinct entity from pleural solitary fibrous tumor.
 An update on clinical, molecular and diagnostic features.
 Ann Diagn Pathol, 2018, 34:142-150.

 ［2］Thway K, Ng W, Noujaim J, et al. The Current Status of Solitary Fibrous Tumor: Diagnostic Features, Variants, and Genetics.
 Int J Surg Pathol, 2016, 24:281-292.

 ［3］Katafigiotis I, Sfoungaristos S, Duvdevani M, et al. Primary adenocarcinoma of the seminal vesicles.
 A review of the literature.
 Arch Ital Urol Androl, 2016, 88:47-51.

 ［4］Wang J, Yue X, Zhao R, et al. Primary squamous cell carcinama of seminal vesicle: an extremely rare case report with literature review.
 Int Urol Nephrol, 2013, 45:135-138.

 ［5］Thway K, Jordan S, Fisher C, et al. Updates in the approach to intrathoracic sarcomas.
 Histopathology, 2015, 67:755-770.

 ［6］Bauer JL, Miklos AZ, Thompson LD.
 Parotid gland solitary fibrous tumor: a case report and clinicopathologic review of 22 cases from the literature.
 Head Neck Pathol, 2012; 6:21-31.